 Within the Caribbean province of Limon lies a secluded yet rich Northern region complete with verdant and dense forests, winding rivers and canal, tranquil lagoons, delicate swamps and a myriad of exotic flora and fauna.
 Being the wettest region of the country, there is never a shortage of more species of vegetation than one can imagine.
 Dotted with tiny fishing villages, this area is a picturesque beacon of Ecotourism in Costa Rica and a prime example of the positive outcome of conservation efforts.
 Most notably, this region’s untouched and protected beaches serve as the nesting grounds for several species of turtles.
 This region is considered the home to more green sea turtle births than any other part of the world.

 Come visit the Northern Caribbean for its raw, natural beauty and quiet, remote lifestyle.
 Revel in the biological diversity of the wildlife and plant life of this protected area.
 Enjoy discovering various species of birds, fish, iguanas, frogs, sloths, and much more.
-Learn about the history of conservation in the area and explore the famous Tortuguero National Park.
+Learn about the history of conservation in the area during your vacation in Costa Rica and explore the famous Tortuguero National Park.

 Tortuguero National Park